The importance of focus

 (An important statistical aside which I’ve touched on previously in reference to the Danmask trial: Small data sets are more prone to showing positive results by chance.
 Want to find out if a coin toss is biased?
 If you flip the coin 4 times, there is a 1/8 chance you will get all heads or all tails.
 Flip the coin 10,000 times, and the odds of having all heads or all tails are astronomically low.
 Bigger data sets are less likely to produce statistical anomalies.)

 We see common things in the ER fairly regularly and predictably, factoring in seasonality and give-or-take a disease outbreak or two.
 But rare events are more unpredictable, due to the smaller size of the data set.
 I could see 4 young people with MI’s in a short period of time, just like 4 heads can come up when we flip a coin.
+Or maybe I’ll see zero.
+It doesn’t MEAN much whether I see zero or 4, because that’s just statistical fluctuation.

 To know if there is a real increase in the rate of rare events, we need to keep statistics over time and look at the trend.
-Say that on average, each ER doc sees 5 MI’s in men under 50 per year, but in 2021 I saw 8.
+Say that on average, an ER doc sees 5 MI’s in men under 50 per year, but in 2021 I saw 8.
 That might be chance, and perhaps my colleague only saw 2.
 The overall number in our ER, or our province, may not have changed.
 But if I saw 8, and my colleague did as well, and furthermore other ER’s experienced the same thing, that could mean a 60% (3 extra on a baseline rate of 5) increase in MI’s province-wide.
 I can’t tell.
-I’m in a forest, but I can only tell you about one tree.
+I’m in a forest, but I can only tell you about a few trees.

 So there is no way for an individual doctor to know whether a health problem was due to vaccination, or whether vaccination benefit exceeds risk in general, even if he or she can give anecdotes from day-to-day experience.
 Our limited individual perspectives do not provide us the necessary data to scientifically determine that.
 One doctor working in the trenches somewhere doesn’t know whether extra patients in the cardiology ward this year outnumber the patients in the COVID ward.
-The answer to whether vaccines save lives will come from analysis of broad and meticulously-kept data sets.
+The answer to whether vaccines save lives overall will come from analysis of broad and well-kept data sets.

 In a population that is at extremely low risk from COVID (for example, under-50, and healthy), even tiny risks from a vaccine could mean that the vaccine kills more people than it saves.
 Because COVID mortality rates can be less than 1 in 1 million in the youngest and healthiest demographic groups, there is no way to know if COVID vaccinations save, or kill, more people without massive longer-term research studies.